bixb922/crank-organ/doc-software/README.md

 * For the microphone it will refresh a graph of the sound detected.
 Make some sounds and see the signal wiggle.
 If the microphone is not connected, this entry will probably show some noise, since the ADC inputs of the ESP32-S3 pick up electrical ambient noise.
 * For the touchpad, it will show the ESP32-S3 reading of the touchpad input.
 The values may be around 30000 for "not being touched" and around 150000 for "being touched".
 Your values may vary.
 They depend on the mass of the knob used and the air or skin moisture.
 The important value here is the difference between the two readings.
 Record the difference between "on" and "off" state.
 There is a value on the General Configuation page that can be set to a value that has to be clearly lower than that difference.
-* If you are using a switch instead of the touchpad, it will show the state of the switch, 1 for open and 0 for closed.
+* If you are using a push button instead of the touchpad, it will show the state of the push button, 1 for open and 0 for closed.
 * For the I2C, the Test button will do a scan and show the addresses of the devices on the I2C bus.
 If nothing is connected, it will say so, because the test detects the absence of pull up resistors.
 If SDA and SCL connected but switched, the address list will be empty.
 * For the crank sensor: This will show the pulse count.
 Make one whole turn and you will know the number of pulses to enter on the General Configuration page.
 Leave the crank without movement and the count will reset to zero.
 Once configured, the "System" page will also have a button to show a crank sensor graph in time.